mlava/mobile-gesture-actions/README.md

-Add swipe gestures and double tap / long press to your Roam Research mobile experience.
+Add swipe gestures, pinch, rotate, double-tap and long-press to your Roam Research mobile experience.

 **New:**
 - updated code to ensure keyboard shortcuts fire